OpenstackForkedProjects/openstack-tutorial/tutorial/preparation.rst

 * use ssh port forwarding to redirect, for each node, a local port on your laptop to the remote tcp/22 port of the node

-We strongly suggest to use sshuttle, and to modify your local ``/etc/hosts`` file to easily access the OpenStack VMs using the names.
+We strongly suggest you to use sshuttle, and to modify your local ``/etc/hosts`` file to easily access the OpenStack VMs using the names.